andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 ---
 ### **vCoD.gg - Rifles Only # 1 Rules**

-Here you will find the rules for our upcoming competiton.
+Here you will find the rules for our upcoming competition.
 Please bear in mind, that although we are not new to hosting competitions, there may be a rule that is missing or a rule that is not clear.
 You can contact us on our contact page if you find any issues.

 #### **1. General**